We all want Super Bowl XLIV to be an exciting and competitive game between the New Orleans Saints and Indianapolis Colts.

 You will NOT see a fan holding up a sign that states “Why can’t the NFL be more like the BCS?”

-You will NOT see Tim Tebow’s stock rising.
+No, you will NOT see Tim Tebow’s stock rising.

 You will NOT see a list of what each of the 23 flavors in Dr. Pepper actually is.
+In fact, we may never see this.

 You will NOT see Braylon Edwards or Adrian Peterson carrying out the Lombardi Trophy.